kdcllc/K8.DotNetCore.Workshop/README.md

 # Kubernetes DotNetCore Workshop

-This workshop will provide with ability to learn the basic Kubernetes from DotNetCore developer.
+This workshop will provide with ability to learn the basic Kubernetes from DotNetCore developer perspective.

 - ApsNetCore 3.0 Azure Key Vault
 - DotNetCore 3.0 Worker Hosted in the Cluster and ran as CronJob